danielaparker/jsoncons/doc/ref/csv/csv.md

 ### Working with CSV data

-For the examples below you need to include some header files and construct a string of CSV data:
+For the examples below you need to include some header files and initialize a string of CSV data:

 ```c++
 #include <iomanip>